 1. It is the experience of many estate agents that the impulsion to move back to a home country comes from the female in a relationship.
 Often, she was reluctant to leave her family and friends permanently in the first place and finds it hardest to tolerate any absence.
 With the arrival of grandchildren, her desire to be close to them becomes hard to resist and will initiate the return.

 2. A lack of genuine consensus about relocating between couples.
-Often, there is no real consensus betwen a couple about relocation to Spain.
-In many cases, it is the man that is most keen – with his partner effectively acquiesing in the move.
+Often, there is no real consensus between a couple about relocation to Spain.
+In many cases, it is the man that is most keen – with his partner effectively acquiescing in the move.

 As soon as there are any problems, then recriminations are quick to occur with the one desiring the move being placed continually on the defensive.
 This can produce real friction within a relationship.